saasbook/hw-sinatra-saas-wordguesser/README.md

 With this machinery in mind, fork this repo into your github account, clone it into Cloud9, and let's work on Hangperson.
 ===========================================================================

-`git clone .....clone url from your github fork of this repo......`
+`git clone <insert the clone url from your github fork of this repo here>`

 Developing Hangperson Using TDD and Autotest
 ============================================